 A company that’s trying to go big but got a less than $5M investment more than a year ago might be having serious problems.

 Another measure is how many employees they have.
 A completely rough estimate is that every employee costs $100,000 – $200,000 per year.
 The high side is companies that need vast server farms or other exceptional costs.
-But rule of thumb, a company with 10-20 employees, a $2M investment, but no income can only last a year.
+As a rule of thumb, a company with 10-20 employees, a $2M investment, but no income can only last a year.

 Linden Labs, the makers of Second Life, says they are doing great with 300 employees.
 They raised $11M in funding in 2006, and $8M a few years before that.
 Obviously they are making enough money from Second Life to sustain themselves or they would have gone out of business already.
 This blog from a venture capital firm estimates their revenue at $8M per month, or nearly $100M per year.
 This blog does the same calculation and guesses their expenses are about $30M for employees, plus another $10M for office space, servers, and other stuff.
 So, if these guys are right, Linden Labs is making at least $40M profit per year on Second Life.